Home ›

 The reassuring news is that this type of neck pain is rarely serious, often very manageable, and usually improves once the right aggravating factors are identified and addressed.

-If your neck pain travels into your arm with pins and needles or numbness, you may want to read my Cervical Disc Bulge / Herniation or Nerve-Related Neck Pain (Radiculopathy) pages.
-LINK
+NB: If your neck pain travels into your arm with pins and needles or numbness, you may want to read my Pinched Nerve in the Neck page.

 What Is Mechanical (Non-Specific) Neck Pain?